abhinavgupta21/go-ci-cd-project/README.md

 - **Triggered on:** Creation of a GitHub Release (manual release event)
 - **Runs:**
   - Checks out the code
   - Sets up Go 1.24.3 environment
+  - Installs `golangci-lint` for code linting
+  - Executes Lint Check
   - Runs tests to verify code correctness
   - Builds a Linux AMD64 binary named `booksApp`
   - Uploads the binary as a release asset using [softprops/action-gh-release](https://github.com/softprops/action-gh-release)